RobSalesforceAI/grounded-edu-qa-demo/README.md

 Practice Your Demo Script: Walk through the demo a few times, explaining each step: "Here's the problem... here's the solution... this is where our custom LWC lives... this is what happens when I click the button..."

 This plan is focused on the absolute minimum needed to get a powerful, working prototype.
 It's a fantastic way to learn the fundamentals and have a compelling story ready to go in a very short amount of time.
-You can do this.